 In most cases, herniated discs will heal on their own, given enough time.
-Unfortunately the extreme pain that is experienced during that period of time can be debilitating.
-Electrical Nerve Stimulation is non-invasive treatment option that avoids the risks of surgery and the side effects of medication.
+Unfortunately, the extreme pain that is experienced during that period of time can be debilitating.
+Electrical Nerve Stimulation is a non-invasive treatment option that avoids the risks of surgery and the side effects of medication.

 What is Electrical Nerve Stimulation?